cpury/cpury.github.io/_posts/2017-08-09-learning-math.md

 network has encountered many zeros throughout its lifetime, it knows how to deal with them.
 And here they are semantically the same as anywhere else.

-Ok,
-I just said we shouldn't mess with the sampling method and now I'm proposing to change the decimal number system altogether.
-I don't care, I can do what I want ([^1]).
-If it turns out it works better with the zero-paddings, we'll just have to rewrite the textbooks before the first robot kids enter elementary school.
+Alright, I know I just said we shouldn't mess with the sampling method.
+And now I'm proposing to change the decimal number system altogether.
+Did all this work in AI develop my God complex?
+Maybe.
+But that's why we're doing AI in the first place, isn't it? :)

-Ok, running it with this tweak I've got it to 99.5% validation accuracy (proof: `006 + 051 = 0057 (expected: 0057)`), which I will consider good enough for today.
-Here's the updated plot, which is still not perfect but it proves that I was at least partially correct with my hypothesis:
+Ok, running it with the zero-padding I've got it to 99.5% validation accuracy (proof: `006 + 051 = 0057 (expected: 0057)`), which I will consider good enough for today.
+Here's the updated plot, which is still not perfect but it proves that I was mostly correct with my hypothesis:

 ![Scatter plot of errors in problem space with zero-padding]({{ site.url }}/assets/images/math_figure_2.png)

 ### Further Experiments

 There's lots to do!
-You could try out e.g. adding sample weights based on the magnitude of the numbers to get over the lower-number-problem.
-We can also increase the complexity of the equations.
-I was able to get quite far on ones as complex as `131 + 83 - 744 * 33 (= -24338)`, but haven't really gotten it to work with division, or anything with decimals at all.
-Usually that either means the model is not complex enough (we could try increasing the hidden units or depth of encoder and decoder) or the problem requires more training examples.
+You could try out other ways of getting over this lower-number problem, like sample weights, etc. We can also increase the complexity of the equations.
+I was able to get quite far on ones as complex as `131 + 83 - 744 * 33 (= -24338)`, but haven't really gotten it to work with division.
+But that's probably just a matter of tweaking the model or the training process.
-The training process could also be improved, e.g. with regularization techniques like dropout etc.

 Feel free to pass on hints, ideas for improvement, or your own results in the comments or as issues on my [repository](https://github.com/cpury/lstm-math).

-[^1]: God complex?
-Me?
-That's why we're doing AI in the first place, isn't it?